Unusual Facts About the 4th of July

 - Yankee Doodle Dandy: Starring James Cagney in 1942; written by George M. Cohan, really born on July 4.

 - All Aboard America

-The real George M. Cohan & Jimmy Durante in "Wave the Flag", 1932 [please forgive the minstrel show]
+The real George M. Cohan and Jimmy Durante appeared in "Wave the Flag" a 1932 film that features a minstrel show: